 Planting a tree is a beautiful and lasting way to honor a friend or memorialize a loved one and is a perfect gift for a birthday, graduation, wedding or retirement.
 In addition to the many benefits a tree provides, a tree is a daily reminder of the cycle of life and brings a lifetime of beauty to the community.

-The cost of each tree is $200, which includes purchase of the tree, mulch, watering bag, and labor of City employees to plant and maintain the tree.
+The cost of each tree is $200, which includes the purchase of the tree, mulch, watering bag, and labor of City employees to plant and maintain the tree.
 Applicants can also install a small, ground-mounted memorial plaque at their cost.

 Street trees are an important part of our environment.
 They are aesthetically pleasing and add to the value of the property.

 Every time a new home is built in Stow on a public street that has sidewalks and/or curbs, the builder is required to pay a street tree fee.
-This fee allows the City to plant trees in the tree lawn.
+This fee allows the City to plant trees on the tree lawn.

 Once the new home is completed, the lawn is graded and the adjacent lots have homes built on them, the City hires a contractor to plant the appropriate tree(s), which are guaranteed for one year from the original planting date against death or decline due to insects or disease.
 The guarantee does not cover mechanical injury (lawn mowers, weed eaters) or damage due to other causes.